Introduction: ISC Arduino Tutorial 1

 This is a tutorial that strives to teach people the basics of Arduino.
 It was specifically developed to help train our new club members in basics of programming and robotics but we also plan to distribute to those we work with during our K-12 outreach giving them a means to continue their interests in robotics and programming on their own.

-Note: Not complete currently published so I can get feedback from other people in my club
+Note: Not complete currently published so I can get feedback from other people in my club.
+Also, our club will provide the parts if you are in it.

-For you convenience I have made a kit containing all of the parts in partnership with ClubJameco
+For your convenience, I have made a kit containing all of the parts in partnership with ClubJameco (Discontinued)

 - 1 Arduino